69cyber-demon/69cyber-demon/README.md

 - 👋 Hi, I’m @69cyber-demon
-- 👀 I’m interested in the development field
+- 👀 A java developer and a web designer
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently specializing on java and frontend development
 - 💞️ I’m looking to collaborate on programming ideas
 - 📫 one can find me on telegram at t.me/travis_4152
 - 😄 Pronouns: ...